rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 * Each benchmark takes multiple seconds to complete
 * Hard to quickly discern benchmark results
 * Largely unmaintained
-* Benches are run locally on the developers noisy development machine.

 ### Divan

 Divan is improving the situation.
-But has a critical limitation:

-* it is missing cross-run comparisons
+But has a critical limitation: it is missing cross-run comparisons
-* Benches are run locally on the developers noisy development machine.

 ### Bencher.dev